turkowloko/turkowloko.github.io/index.md

 ## Broader Tech Stack & Software Engineering Skills

-While "Sanatorio" and game development are my current prime focus, my love for programming extends to a wide array of technologies used in various software engineering projects.
-This broader foundation in software architecture and development practices enriches my approach to game creation.
+While "Sanatorio" and game development are my current prime focus, my love for programming extends to a wide array of technologies.
+My professional background is rooted in **.NET development for Windows**, and I've cultivated a strong preference for **Linux (Debian-based distributions)** since 2010 for my personal and professional projects whenever feasible.

-### Languages and Tools:
+I have significant experience as a **full-stack developer using Python with the Django framework**, having delivered and maintained websites for various clients, including an educational institution, a therapist, and a social project.
+This involved front-end work (HTML, CSS, JavaScript, Bootstrap) and back-end logic, database management (MySQL, PostgreSQL), and API integration.
+I've also worked with **Java (notably with Eclipse Scout)**.
+These experiences have provided me with a solid foundation in web technologies, database architecture, and delivering complete software solutions.
+My later dive into Godot projects also spurred a deeper engagement with open-source digital art tools like **Krita, GIMP, Blender, and Inkscape**, complementing my technical skills with a growing artistic toolkit.

+### Visualized Tech Stack:

 <p align="left" class="tech-icons">
   <a href="https://developer.android.com" target="_blank" rel="noreferrer"><img src="https://raw.githubusercontent.com/devicons/devicon/master/icons/android/android-original-wordmark.svg" alt="android" width="35" height="35"/></a>